Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 reboot
 ```

-#### 3. Then select the headphone jack on Raspberry Pi for audio output:
+- Step 3.
+Then select the headphone jack on Raspberry Pi for audio output:

 ```
 sudo raspi-config
 # Select 7 Advanced Options